 I love the first scene of Indiana Jones and the Raider's of the Lost Ark, so I thought it'd be fun to turn it into a Torchbearer dungeon.
-It's a familiar story as a point of reference and serves as an illustration of what to do and what not to do when going through a dungeon to tell an obstacle-to-obstacle story (see Obstacle to Obstacle, Torchbearer Rulebook, page 117).
+It's a familiar story as a point of reference and serves as an illustration of what to do and what not to do when exploring a dungeon to create an obstacle-to-obstacle adventure (see Obstacle to Obstacle, Scholar's Guide, page 217).

 Let's look at some of the thought behind the kinds of decisions a GM might have to face by using insight from the Torchbearer Rulebook.